kvinay7/interview-preparation/OS.md

   - `Waiting Time`: The total time a process spends waiting in the ready queue.
 Less WT for better CPU utilization.
 WT = TAT - BT

   - `Turnaround Time`: The total time from the arrival to completion.
 Less TAT for better CPU utilization.
-Turnaround time = Completion time - Arrival time and Normalized-TAT = TAT of process / BT
+TAT = CT - AT and Normalized TAT = TAT/ BT

   - `Response Time`: The time from the submission of a request until the first response is produced.

   - `Throughput`: The number of processes completed per unit of time.
 Increase the number of processes completed in a given period for better CPU utilization.

-  - `Scheduling Length`: max(CT) - min(AT)
+  - `Scheduling Length`: MAX(CT) - MIN(AT)

 #### Types of CPU Scheduling Algorithms:
 - **Non-preemptive scheduling:** once a process is allocated the CPU, it runs until it either finishes its execution or voluntarily gives up the CPU (for example, by performing I/O operations).
 These algorithms tend to be simpler but may result in inefficient CPU utilization in certain situations.